-Ongoing recordings: Show all ongoing recordings on the device.
-Start a recording on the device.
-Choose which storage device to save to.
+Ongoing recordings: Show all ongoing recordings on the device. • Start a recording on the device.
+U Choose which storage device to save to.
 Stop a recording on the device.
 Triggered recordings will end when manually stopped or when the device is shut down.
 Continuous recordings will continue until manually stopped.
-Even if the device is shut down, the recording will continue when the device starts up again.
+Even if the device is shut down, the recording

 Play the recording.
 Stop playing the recording.
-Show or hide information and options about the recording.Set export range: If you only want to export part of the recording, enter a time span.
-Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.Encrypt: Select to set a password for exported recordings.
+Show or hide information and options about the recording.
+Set export range : If you only want to export part of the recording, enter a time span.
+Note that if you work in a different time zone than the location of the device, the time span is based on the device's time zone.
+Encrypt : Select to set a password for exported recordings.
 It will not be possible to open the exported file without the password.
-Click to delete a recording.Export: Export the whole or a part of the recording.
-Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source : Show recordings based on source.
+Use the value of the recording.
+Export : Export the whole or a part of the recording.
+Click to filter the recordings.From: Show recordings done after a certain point in time.To: Show recordings up until a certain point in time.Source i: Show recordings based on source.
 The source refers to the sensor.Event: Show recordings based on events.Storage: Show recordings based on storage type.
 Apps Add app: Install a new app.Find more apps: Find more apps to install.
-You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to apps.Allow unsigned apps $\checkmark$ : Turn on to allow installation of unsigned apps.Allow root-privileged apps $\checkmark$ : Turn on to allow apps with root privileges full access to the device.
-View the security updates in AXIS OS and ACAP apps.
-The device's performance might be affected if you run several apps at the same time.
-Use the switch next to the app name to start or stop the app.
-Open : Access the app's settings.
+You will be taken to an overview page of Axis apps.Allow unsigned apps : Turn on to allow installation of unsigned apps.Allow root-privileged apps : Turn on to allow apps with root privileges full access to the device.
+Note The device's performance might be affected if you run several apps at the same time.
+Use the switch next to the app name to start or stop the app.Open: Access the app's settings.
 The available settings depend on the application.
-Some applications don't have any settings. • Open-source license: View information about open-source licenses used in the app.

-- App log: View a log of the app events.
-The log is helpful when you contact support. - Activate license with a key: If the app requires a license, you need to activate it.
-Use this option if your device doesn't have internet access. - If you don't have a license key, go to axis.com/products/analytics.
-You need a license code and the Axis product serial number to generate a license key. - Activate license automatically: If the app requires a license, you need to activate it.
+Some applications don't have any settings.
+Open-source license: View information about open-source licenses used in the app.
+App log: View a log of the app events.
+The log is helpful when you contact support.
+Activate license with a key: If the app requires a license, you need to activate it.
+Use this option if your device doesn't have a license key, go to axis.com/products/analytics.
+You need a license code and the Axis product serial number to generate a license key.
+Activate license automatically: If the app requires a license, you need to activate it.
 Use this option if your device has internet access.
-You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
-If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
+You need a license code to activate the license.
+Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license.
+If you deactivate the license, you also remove it from the device.

+- Settings: Configure the parameters.
+Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.